 Pat Callahan, Lead U12 and U10 Coach

 Pat is an Aspen native and alumnus of both Aspen High School and AVSC.
 Pat graduated from Middlebury College after skiing on the team there for 4 years.
 Pat has coached at the NCAA level at St. Lawrence University, where he was the EISA Coach of the Year.
-Pat has also been recognized as the the USSA Domestic Coach of the Year after a stellar season in 2011.
+Pat was also been recognized as the the USSA Domestic Coach of the Year after a stellar season in 2011.
 Pat has ridden his bicycle through 49 of the 50 states!
 Next stop, Hawaii!
-Pat represents Atomic skis and boots.

 Eric Colon, U12 Coach More info coming soon!